 I like to use California olive oil, but really any extra virgin olive oil will work for this recipe.

 Yes, you can prep this dish a few hours ahead of time.
 Just be sure to store it in the fridge until you're ready to serve.
 If you make it days ahead of time, the oil might solidify in the fridge.
 Just take it out of the fridge and allow it to come to room temperature prior to serving.

-Super easy - just omit the parmesan cheese.
+You can make this recipe dairy free by omitting the parmesan cheese.
 It will still taste delicious!

-Balsamic Dipping Oil
+Balsamic Dipping Olive Oil For Bread

 - 1 tablespoon balsamic vinegar